Dr Isara

 I am an urban and regional planning academic at the University of New England (UNE), based at the Sydney campus.
 My doctoral research examined economic development and cross‑border planning around second‑tier airports through a case study of Gold Coast Airport.

-Born in Bangkok, Thailand, and now calling Sydney home, prior to joining UNE, I studied and worked at Bond University, earning all of my tertiary qualifications and contributing to a range of cross‑disciplinary teaching and research projects.
+Born in Bangkok, Thailand, and now calling Sydney home, I studied and worked at Bond University, earning all my tertiary qualifications and contributing to a range of cross‑disciplinary teaching and research projects.

 My research interests span aviation, cross‑border governance, housing, and university teaching and learning.
 I am particularly interested in how airports can foster sustainable outcomes in their surrounding communities and how emerging digital technologies can enhance airport operations.
 I am also committed to creating engaging, enjoyable learning experiences for my students, recognised through multiple Unit Commendation Awards at UNE.

-I coordinate Integrated Planning Practice units, where final‑year students work on capstone projects addressing complex, real‑world challenges in collaboration with industry partners.
+I coordinate Integrated Planning Practice units in which final‑year Urban and Regional Planning students work on capstone projects that address complex, real‑world challenges in collaboration with industry partners.
 We are always interested in new project opportunities, so please feel free to get in touch if your organisation would like to work with our students.
+I am happy to tailor a project brief that meets your organisational needs and leverages our students' knowledge and skills.

 I welcome research collaborations within urban and regional planning and related disciplines.
 I am also available to supervise Master of Philosophy and Doctor of Philosophy projects, with a particular interest in topics aligned with my research areas.

-Feel free to reach out to discuss potential collaboration or to connect about my work.
+Feel free to reach out to discuss potential collaboration in teaching or research, or to connect about my work.

 Aviation Policy Housing Governance Urban & Regional Planning Cross-border Governance University Teaching & Learning